Staacks/gbinterceptor/README.md

 If you are having difficulties to order, build or use your Interceptor, please do not contact me directly but use [r/thereoughtabe on reddit](https://www.reddit.com/r/thereoughtabe/) as this allows others to help and the answer might help others, too.

-If you found a bug and in particular if you find glitches in a game, please open an issue here on Github.
+If you found a bug and in particular if you find glitches in a game, please check the [compatibility lists](https://github.com/Staacks/gbinterceptor/wiki) in the Wiki first to see if it is a known problem and open an issue here on Github otherwise.

 # Building the firmware